Book crossing numbers of the complete graph and small local convex crossing numbers: Proof of remaining cases for and in Theorem

-In \textbf{Subcase (2,2,2,1)}, there is a valid replacement when $ e_3 $ is of type B-, RR, or LL by Lemma \ref{obs:gen1}.\ref{obs:2B2}, \ref{obs:gen2}.\ref{obs:RR2}, or \ref{obs:gen2}.\ref{obs:2LL}, respectively.
-So we assume that $ e_3 $ is of type RN or LN.
-If $ e_3 $ is of type RN, then there is a valid replacement when $ e_2 $ is of type N-, L-, or B- by Property 2, or of type R- by Lemma \ref{obs:gen1}.\ref{obs:2middle_edges}.
-If $ e_3 $ is of type LN, then there is a valid replacement when $ e_1 $ is of type N-, R-, or B- by Property 2; or when $ e_2 $ is of type L- or B- by Property 2.
-So we assume that $ e_1 $ is of type LL and $ e_2 $ is of type RR or RN.
-Then $ b_1,c_1, b_3, $ and $ c_2 $ (or $ b_2 $) are incident to four different vertices not in $ V $ and so there is a valid replacement by Lemma \ref{lem:cond11}.\ref{obs:new_vertex}.
+In \textbf{Subcase (2,2,2,1)}, $ a_3 $ cannot be of type B- by Lemma \ref{obs:gen1}.\ref{obs:2B2}, or RN by Lemma \ref{obs:gen1}.\ref{obs:2middle_edges}; and there is a valid replacement when $ a_3 $ is of type RR or LL by Property $ \PRRany $.
+So we assume that $ a_3 $ is of type LN and $b_3=q_1x$.
+Then $ a_2 $ is not of type L-, or B- by Lemma \ref{obs:gen1}.\ref{obs:2middle_edges}, and there is a valid replacement when $ a_1 $ is of type N-, R-, or B- by Property $\PNa$.
+So we assume that $ a_1 $ is of type LL and $ a_2 $ is of type RR or RN; with $b_1=p_2y$ and $c_1=p_2z$.
+Because one of the edges crossing $ a_2 $, say $ b_2 $, is incident to a vertex $ w\notin V\cup\{x,y,z\}$, then Corollary \ref{cor:valid_replacement} using $ D''=\{b_1,c_1,b_3,b_2\} $, $ n''\geq 4 $, and $ e''\leq 8 $ guarantees a valid replacement.

+In \textbf{Subcase (2,2,1,2)}, $ a_3 $ cannot be of type RN, BN, or LB by Lemma \ref{obs:gen1}.\ref{obs:2middle_edges} and there is a valid replacement if $ a_3 $ is of type LL by Property $ \PRRany $.
+So we assume that $ a_3 $ is of type LN, RR, or RB.